-Multiple course designation codes can be reported for a single course.
+CEDARS can accept multiple course designation codes for a single course.
 But, some codes may not also be reported with others because of proprietary rights, funding restrictions, or other participation requirements.
-Any restrictions related to specific Course Designation Codes are outlined below.
+Any restrictions related to specific Course Designation Codes are outlined in the matrix below.